marigold-dev/abstraction-training/README.md

 module One = IncX (Zero)
 ```

-A more realistic exemple would be to encode some game rules in the module system, i wrote a long exemple about how to [encode D&D 5 Races with functors](https://dev.to/oteku/dungeon-dragons-fonctors-5aka)
+A more complex exemple would be to encode some game rules in the module system, i wrote a long exemple about how to [encode D&D 5e Races with functors](https://dev.to/oteku/dungeon-dragons-fonctors-5aka)

 ### Autoextension of modules

 Functors give you a way of extending existing modules with new functionality in a standardized way.

-If we have thos module types:
+If we have those module types:
 ```ocaml
 module type MONOID = sig
   type t